 Man was created good and upright; for God said, "Let us make man in our image, after our likeness."
 However, man by voluntary transgression fell and thereby incurred not only physical death by also spiritual death, which is separation from God (Genesis 1:26,27; 3:6; Romans 5:12-19).

 Man's only hope is through the blood of Jesus Christ the son of God.
-Salvation is recieved through repentence toward God and faith toward the Lord Jesus Christ.
-By the washing of regeneration and renewing of the Holy Spirit, being justified by grace through faith, man becomes an heir of God according to the hope of eternal life (Luke 24:47; John 3:3; romans 10:13-15; Ephesians 2:8; Titus 2:11; 3:5-7).
+Salvation is received through repentance toward God and faith toward the Lord Jesus Christ.
+By the washing of regeneration and renewing of the Holy Spirit, being justified by grace through faith, man becomes an heir of God according to the hope of eternal life (Luke 24:47; John 3:3; Romans 10:13-15; Ephesians 2:8; Titus 2:11; 3:5-7).
 The inward evidence to all men is a life of righteousness and true holiness (Ephesians 4:24; Titus 2:12).

 THE BAPTISM OF THE HOLY SPIRT

-All believers are entitled to nd should ardently expect and earnestly seek the promise to the Father, the baptism in the Holy Spirit and fire, according to the command of the Lord Jesus Christ.
-This was the normal experiecne of all in the early Christian church. with it comes the edurement of power for life and service, the bestowment of the gifts and their uses in the work of the ministry (Luke 24:29; Acts 1:4,8; 1 corinthians 12:1-31).
-This experiecne is distinct from and subsequent to the experience of the new birth (Acts 8:12-17; 10:44-46; 11:14-16; 15:7-9).
-With the baptism in the Holy spirit come such experiences as an overflowing fullness of the spirit (john 7:37-39; Acts 4:8), a deepend reverence for God (Acts 2:43; Hebrews 12:28), an intensified consecration to to God and dedication to his work (Acts 2:42), and a more active love for Christ, for His word, and for the lost (Mark 16:20).
-The baptism of believers in the Holy Spirit is witnessed by the initial physical sign of speaking with other tongues in this instance is the same in essence as the gift of tongues (1 corinthians 12:4-10,28), but different in purpose and use.
+All believers are entitled to and should ardently expect and earnestly seek the promise of the Father, the baptism in the Holy Spirit and fire, according to the command of the Lord Jesus Christ.
+This was the normal experience of all in the early Christian church.
+With it comes the endowment of power for life and service, the bestowment of the gifts and their uses in the work of the ministry (Luke 24:29; Acts 1:4,8; 1 Corinthians 12:1-31).
+This experience is distinct from and subsequent to the experience of the new birth (Acts 8:12-17; 10:44-46; 11:14-16; 15:7-9).
+With the baptism in the Holy Spirit come such experiences as an overflowing fullness of the Spirit (john 7:37-39; Acts 4:8), a deepened reverence for God (Acts 2:43; Hebrews 12:28), an intensified consecration to God and dedication to his work (Acts 2:42), and a more active love for Christ, for His word, and for the lost (Mark 16:20).
+The baptism of believers in the Holy Spirit is witnessed by the initial physical sign of speaking in other tongues.
+In this instance, it is the same in essence as the gift of tongues (1 Corinthians 12:4-10,28), but different in purpose and use.

 THE BLESSED HOPE

-The resurrection of those who have fallen asleep in Christ and their translation together with those who are alive and remain unto the coming of the Lord is the imminent and blessed hope of the Church )1 Thessalonians 4:16,17; Romans 8:23; Titus 2:13; 1 corinthians 15:51,52).
+The resurrection of those who have fallen asleep in Christ and their translation together with those who are alive and remain until the coming of the Lord is the imminent and blessed hope of the Church (1 Thessalonians 4:16,17; Romans 8:23; Titus 2:13; 1 Corinthians 15:51,52).

-Sanctification is an act of separation from which is evil, and of dedication unto God (Romans 12:1,1; 1 Thessalonians 5:23; Hebrews 13:12).
+Sanctification is an act of separation from that which is evil, and of full uncompromising dedication unto God (Romans 12:1,1; 1 Thessalonians 5:23; Hebrews 13:12).
 Scriptures teach a life of "holiness without which no man shall see the Lord" (Hebrews 12:14).
-By the power of the holy spirit we are able to obey the command: "Be ye holy, for I am holy" (1 Peter 1:15,16).
-Sanctification is realized in the believer by recognizing his identification with christ in His death and resurrection, and by faith reckoning daily upon the fact of the union, and by offering every faculty continually to the dominion of the Holy Spirit (Roans 6:1-11,13; 8:1,1,13; Galatians 2:20; Philippians 2:12,13; 1 Peter 1:5).
+By the power of the Holy Spirit, we are able to obey the command: "Be ye holy, for I am holy" (1 Peter 1:15,16).
+Sanctification is realized in the believer by recognizing his identification being with Christ in His death and resurrection, and by faith reckoning daily upon the fact of the union, and by offering every faculty continually to the dominion of the Holy Spirit.
+(Romans 6:1-11,13; 8:1,1,13; Galatians 2:20; Philippians 2:12,13; 1 Peter 1:5).

 THE MILLENNIAL REIGN OF CHRIST